 Then we have a proper exposition that’s further expanded in the manual: you play as Drake Edgewater, a hover cab driver in the dystopian city of Detroi…uhh, KEMO City in the year 2047.
 Around 10 years prior, the city was exposed to a virus that turned its citizens into psychotic killers by a company called Omnicorp (whose logo looks suspiciously like the OCP logo from Robocop).
 Edgewater, who’s immune to the virus, must carry out his job while finding a way to escape the city.

 Fortunately, your cab is equipped with a machine gun mounted in the hood and your initial objective is to drive around the city dodging and shooting at other cars, armed pedestrians and mines while picking up passengers and dropping them at specific points of the city within a time limit.
 But every now and then, you’ll get an assignment to drop a package within another time limit and if you succeed, then some mysterious bloke will be impressed by your driving and armed combat skills that he promises more undercover missions.
 Do enough of these and you’ll get a code to move to another (and harder) section of the city, where more missions and richer passengers await you.

-The main screen is quite detailed with all the information you need in the upper and lower part of the screen with the main view on the center.
+The main screen is quite detailed with all the information you need in the upper and lower part of the screen with the main view in the centre.
 I have to say that I’m impressed in how the developers were able to cram every information monitor and counter (like weapons, radar, compass, etc) without sacrificing almost none of the main view.
 And you also have 2 side views (where you can shoot at enemies on your left or right).